rgbstroke21/Analog-Clock/README.md

 # Analog-Clock
-In this project I have designed an analog clock with Markup : * Bullet list
+In this project I have designed an analog clock with<br />
+Markup : * Bullet list
               * Nested bullet
                   * Sub-nested bullet etc